Mark-MDO47/SnowGlobe-TFT-Gizmo/GO_BIG.md

 ### Memory
 [Top](#go-big "Top")<br>
-One of the issues with the TFT-Gizmo version that I have not resolved is that if it tries to load background images one after another it will eventually crash from not being to allocate the memory.
-This was something I wanted to absolutely not allow in this version.
+One of the issues with the TFT-Gizmo version that I have not resolved is that if it tries to load background images one after another it will eventually crash from not being able to allocate the memory.
+This was something I wanted to absolutely not have happen in this Qualia round display version.

-I create the python list - [] - img_565 early on and keep it in scope so we don't fragment RAM by allocating/deallocating it over and over.
+I create the python list (type []) for img_565 early on and keep it in scope so we don't fragment RAM by allocating/deallocating it over and over.
 - This retains the 16-bit pixel information of the current background image.
 That will be a handy thing to have around as we move the snow sprites around.
-- This seems to be working - no RAM crashes - see below.
+- This seems to be working - no RAM crashes - see robustness test below.

 #### 01 - Test of Memory Usage Robustness
 [Top](#go-big "Top")<br>